sonderik/odin-recipes/README.md

 # odin-recipes
 This is an excercise-project from The Odin Project.
-I will build a web-page containing recipes.
+Building a web-page containing recipes.